Neonunux/calao.java/README.md

 About
 -----

-GnuLecture is a free software.
+Calao is a free software.
 See also the list of [contributors](https://github.com/Neonunux/gnuLecture/contributors).

 Reporting an issue or a feature request